ashutoshmjain/gita/src/mathuraChap07.md

 It was time to set the wheels rolling.
 A new set of basic terms must be written down and embedded into every instance of conscious thinking, every social contract — be it an individual, a group or even a kingdom — every single format of human organization.
 Time was ripe for a new narrative (to supplement `Ramayana`) but who would do that?
 How could someone crystallize the righteous path into written words.
 How and who will elucidate `Karm Yoga` to the masses?
 Maybe, it was a feat that be accomplished over many generations — like a relay race.
 Not only that, the path must be told as a compelling story that takes the collective consciousness onto a new charter — just the way `Ramayana` did in last eon.
 Stories, he thought, were the best way to circumvent a debate for they weave the context.
 But the story must be tested in physical reality.
 Because truth is what actually happens in physical reality, and only truth has the staying power!

-`Maharishi` felt as if he wanted to create a little intervention in the fabric reality - to see how the things shape up !
+`Maharishi` felt as if he wanted to create a little intervention in the fabric of reality - to see how the things shape up !
 Let `Bramh` itself play the narrative and have someone record everything.

-## 7.1
+## 7.2

+`Maharish` woke in the middle of the night.
+Sweat on his forehead and neck.
+He drank some water from the earthen pot by his side and sat down on his rug.
+He was talking to his father, but he couldn't see his face.
+In fact, he had never seen his face.
+Not only he died before his birth, there was no painting of him.

-`Maharish` knew his father largely from his mother. `Bramhrishi` rarely shared his feelings about his son.
+He knew his father largely from his mother and the childhood chatter around him. `Bramhrishi` rarely shared his feelings about his son.
 It was too painful for him to revisit that fateful morning and good times that led to the mishap.
 Only thing he always exuded was his own failure to stop `Sakti` take the path he took - literally and figuratively.
 He wished he was there that morning to sort the matter without anger crossing over both sides.
-And he wished `Vishwamitra` was kinder to `Sakti` - because `Sakti` was his admirer despite long standing animosity between the two sages.
+And he wished `Vishwamitra` was kinder to `Sakti` - because `Sakti` was his admirer despite long-standing animosity between the two sages.

 `Vishwamitra` - one of the seven `Bramhrishis` - was not born of `Bramha`.
 He reached this title through sheer hard work.
 The fame to his name was applications of fire.
 Fire was discovered long back for cooking but no one ever thought a special type of fire could forge metals.
 His most precious discovery was gold.
 No one knew how to make gold except for `Vishwamitra`, but everyone knew he realized these powers on account of extreme penance.
 The legend says he spent one thousand years alone in his spiritual journey - to unlock the power of Sun.
 Legend also says that `Vishwamitra` instigated `Kalmashpada` to kill `Sakti`.